christabor-archive/type_mappers/README.md

 ## Tests

 Tests mainly ensure that there is parity across each context.
 To run, assuming you are in a virtualenv and have run `pip install -e .`, then run `pytest tests`.

-## Todos

-Probably don't need to install or load every library, as these can be pretty large.
-This somehow needs to determine which to install and load.